5 May 2018

 String has many varied uses, and can be seen as the base of human culture.
 Some would argue that it’s one of the main skills that make us human as it’s been key to our survival and evolution as a species.
 When you make your own, you’ll never look at a humble ball of twine in the same way again.

 We’ll also have time set aside for connecting to the woodland surroundings, making the day a nourishing as well as a learning experience.
 Suitable for all levels, including beginners.
-Places limited to a maximum of 10 participants.
+Places limited to a maximum of 10 participants to ensure individual attention.

 Make a weekend of it: join the Wild Fire-Making course the following day to enjoy a whole weekend in the woods…perfect way to spend the Bank Holiday weekend.

 Camping is available at the farm venue and full details about this will be sent to you (along with B&B info) when you book on the course.
 The farm also has glamping options, including cosy bell tents and cabins with wood-burners.
 Please note that the cost of camping is not included in the course.